bolivarbryan/keysCustomKeyboardChallenge/README.md

 Given that the custom keyboard extension is the heart of our application, we'd like to see you create one of your own!

 ## Goal:
 Complete the custom keyboard extension that's started in this repo.
-Use the provided endpoint (see "Requirements" below) to load content from an API and render it in the keyboard UI (see example image at the bottom of this page).
+Use the provided endpoint (see [Requirements](#requirements) below) to load content from an API and render it in the keyboard UI (see [example layout](#example-layout) at the bottom of this page).

 ## Requirements
 * All of the UI work should be done in SwiftUI.
 I already setup the initial rendering of our root SwiftUI view in `RootView.swift`.
 You should be able to implement a typical SwifUI application from there.